 The Digital Scholarship team collaborates with colleagues in the library and across campus to create new scholarly methods and in Digital Humanities.

-The libraries provide a number of workshops available as a calendar here.
+The libraries also provide a number of workshops available as a calendar here.

-We will also gladly offer on-demand workshops for Text Mining, Mapping, and Digital Exhibits.
+We will also gladly offer on-demand workshops for Text Mining, Mapping, Digital Exhibits, and many other topics.
 Workshops we are offering or have offered in the past include:

 Workshops in this series will introduce participants to computational text analysis.
 These tools can help researchers discover new patterns of language use and thought, to visualize changes in those patterns over time and across spatial boundaries.